call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

 The base directory contains just a makefile that will collect all assets (the javascript module and attached files) and zip it into a h5p file.

-The real H5P application is in the H5P.SoftSkills subfolder and you will find the usual semantics.json, library.json...
+The real H5P application is in the H5P.SoftSkills sub-folder and you will find the usual semantics.json, library.json...

 ## Dependencies